 Here’s the plan…

-The Best Business to Start with Less Than $100
+The Best Low-Cost Business Ideas to Start With Less Than $100

 If you have less than $100 to invest in starting a business, there’s one model I recommend you focus on: a freelancing or consulting practice.